Original Kit:

 Although I say I used AMT's Pete 359, there's really not a whole lot of it left after all is said and done.
 But it was a starting point, nonetheless.

 This was a 1973 release of the kit, so my first task was to take inventory and repair whatever was needed after nearly a half century of parts rattling around in the box.
-Most of it was minor stuff like scratched glass or the occasional missing chunk where a part had broken off the sprue, but there was a large tire melt across the back of the cab that needed to be addressed.
+Most of it was minor stuff like scratched glass or the occasional missing chunk where a part had broken off the tree, but there was a large tire melt across the back of the cab that needed to be addressed.
 I sanded off the panel, filled in the divots, and replaced the rivet detail with texture decals from Archer Fine Transfers.
 Having now brought the kit to "baseline," I could start on the modifications.

 I needed to make substantial changes to the chassis as well.
 Again following the notes in Stephens' article, the frame was extended ¾" (19mm).
 But instead of adding a spacer, I instead cut off the Peterbilt rails just ahead of the rear suspension and replaced them with the rear sections of rails from AMT's International Transtar 4300 Eagle.
 Not only did this limit the number of joints (and, by extension, potential weak points), the International had the correct walking beam rear suspension to match the movie truck.
 The two weren't an exact size match to each other, but a little strip styrene and some filler putty got everything smoothed out.
 The front steering and suspension were built box stock, while the rear suspension was a combination of parts from both kits plus some scratch building.
 One of the unique details of the truck was that it only had a single drive axle - the rear was a tag axle, easiest to see after the truck goes over the cliff at the end of the movie.
 I liked this detail and doubted I'd get many more opportunities to recreate it, so I scratch built one using styrene tube and some scrap bits.